 There are multiple ways to copy a row.
 You can select the row you want to copy and right click, then select "Copy" from the dropdown.
 Select the row in which you want to paste your copied row and select "Paste" from the same dropdown to paste your copied row into its new location.

 Using Cut instead of Copy will simultaneously delete the selected data from a location and copy it to your clipboard.

 Or, you can access copy and paste options from the Edit menu in the top menu bar.

 Pasting a row onto an existing row will overwrite the previous data.
 Make sure you are okay losing that data or are pasting into a new blank row.
 Or, if you accidentally override important data, click undo and paste it into a different row.

-You can also use the keyboard shortcuts for copy, by selecting the row to be copied and pressing Ctrl + C (or Cmd + C on Macs).
-Or the command for paste, by selecting the row to paste into and pressing Ctrl + V (or Cmd + V on Macs).
+You can also copy and paste rows via keyboard shortcuts Ctrl + C (or Cmd + C on Macs) and Ctrl + V (or Cmd + V on Macs), respectively.

 Depending on the circumstances, you may also wish to set up a one-time or a recurring automation that triggers a move row action.
 See our Introduction to Automations for complete details on setting up an automation.